firebase/quickstart-cpp/auth/testapp/readme.md

             the build settings.
 Scroll down to "Search Paths", and add your path to "Framework Search Paths".
   - In XCode, build & run the sample on an iOS device or simulator.
+  - Phone authentication needs to launch a webview and return the results to the application.
+To do this it requires you configure a URL type to handle the callback.
+In your project's Info tab, under the URL Types section, find the URL Schemes box containing YOUR\_REVERSED\_CLIENT\_ID.
+Replace this with the value of the REVERSED\_CLIENT\_ID string in GoogleService-Info.plist.
   - The testapp has no user interface.
 The output of the app can be viewed via the console.
 In Xcode,  select
     "View --> Debug Area --> Activate Console" from the menu.